ianh/owl/README.md

 ```
 expression =
     identifier | number | parens : value
   .operators prefix
     '-' : negate
   .operators infix left
     '+' : add
     '-' : subtract
 parens = [ '(' expression ')' ]
 ```

 Operators in the same `.operators` clause have the same precedence level; clauses nearer the top of the list are higher in precedence.

-To learn more, check out the [grammar reference](docs/grammar-reference.md).
+To learn more, check out the [grammar reference](docs/grammar-reference.md) and the [example/](example/) directory.

-## reasons to use it
+## reasons to use bluebird

 * Bluebird's parsing model can be understood without talking about parser states, backtracking, lookahead, or any other implementation details.
 * Seeing ambiguities in terms of the parsed language makes understanding and removing them much easier.